 7: Craft a Solid Meta Description

-A meta description is what people see when your page appears in Google.
+A meta description is what people see when your page appears on Google.

 In addition to being the first impression a customer will have of your business, meta descriptions are a great way to increase your SEO ranking.

 Your meta description should be structured, match the content of the query, and contain the right focus keyword.
-Just as you don’t need to keyword stuff your page, you shouldn’t keyword stuff your meta descriptions, either.
+Just as you don’t need to keyword stuff your page, you shouldn’t keyword stuff your meta descriptions.

-Your contact page, on the other hand, should have a different meta description that highlights your location.
+On the other hand, your contact page should have a different meta description that highlights your location.

 8: Update Your Website Frequently With Unique “Authority” Content

 Google prioritizes “fresh” content.
 What does that mean?
-Basically, Google likes new content: it wants to show the most up-to-date information on every topic.
-Google also prioritizes uniqueness: sites with a high freshness score will have highly original content that differs from what’s found on most other sites.
+Google likes new content: it wants to show the most up-to-date information on every topic.
+Google also prioritizes uniqueness: sites with a high freshness score will have highly original content that differs from what’s found in most other places.

-This doesn’t mean you’ll be rewarded for churning on thin content every day, but producing longform written content on a regular basis is highly recommended.
+This doesn’t mean you’ll be rewarded for churning on thin content every day, but producing long-form written content regularly is highly recommended.

-In order to improve your freshness score, consider updating old, well-trafficked posts.
-By giving them a quick update and a new publishing date, you’ll be bettering your freshness score, while also making use of your best content.
+To improve your freshness score, consider updating old, well-trafficked posts.
+You’ll better your freshness score and use your best content by giving them a quick update and a new publishing date.

-Focus on putting out important pieces at a regular schedule, and you’ll be just fine.
+Focus on putting out important pieces regularly, and you’ll be fine.